-During the second half of 2021 and we continued deploying the electricity consumption efficiency projects in the rest of our sites.
-The first assessments carried out by a third-party consulting company have identified similar energy consumption optimization opportunities as the ones identified and executed in Acería de Alava.
+During 2022 we continued deploying the gas consumption efficiency projects in the rest of our sites.
+The first assessments carried out by a third-party consulting company have identified similar energy consumption optimization opportunities as the ones identified and executed in Acería de Álava.
 During the following month we will carry out detailed business cases to prioritize investments depending on the economic and the emission savings.
-The project will follow the same methodology performed in Acería de Alava with multiple visits to the plants as wells as meetings with pour internal maintenance and engineering teams and third-party suppliers of solutions.
+The project will follow the same methodology performed in Acería de Álava with multiple visits to the plants as wells as meetings with our internal maintenance and engineering teams and third-party suppliers of solutions.